mjbright/ConferenceDemo.2018-04_codeeurope-microservices/README.md

 ### Kubernetes visualization

-I forked Brendan Burns' K8S visualizer.
+The visualizer is derived from a fork of Brendan Burns' K8S visualizer, implemented using jsPlumb library.

 A modified version is integrated into the demo, it's sources are in the subdirectory live-k8s-visualizer, along with a script to start the visualizer.